Converting media files

 INFO

 The provided configuration will apply equally to all audio tracks of the input.
+If you want to apply a separate configuration to each audio track, check track-specific options.

 Discarding audio